 A CFT Meeting was held today at the child's foster home.
 CFT members include ICC Coordinator (Mary Therapist), SSA social worker (Joe B.), and the child and her foster mother.
+No interpreter was needed at this time.
 The purpose of today's CFT meeting is to discuss the foster mothers request for additional support services due to the child's recent aggressive behaviors, review the current plan and make adaptions to ensure safety in the home.
 The resulting impairment of the child's aggressive behaviors puts her at risk for removal from the home.